prasxxxt/trading-app-data-api/README.md

 # trading-app-data-api
- Rest API to scrap financial data for trading application
+ Rest API to scrap and collect financial data for trading application